mvtango/minianalytics/README.md

 Motivation: The logfile is there, yet we install Google Analytics because it has more options.
 After that, we use Google Analytics to derive the number of page views.
 That's a shame.

-Architecture: Batch-oriented.
-The logfiles come in in source, they get converted in full, then queried for reports, all this is stored in data/*.
+Built with: Makefile, Unix Pipes, Python, Q.

+## How does it work

+Common logfiles arrive in

+`source/`

+they get converted to .tsv.gz in

+`full/`

+then queried for reports using scripts in `reports/` that do Unix-Pipe-TSV transformations.

+The result is stored in

+`data/`

+Common python helpers (generate session ID out of User Agent + IP + day, decode URL-encoded values) are stored in scripts/

-Next Step: make .sqlite file out of data and publish with datasette.
+Next step: make .sqlite file out of data and publish with datasette.